Land-grant university

 With Southerners absent during the Civil War,[clarification needed] Republicans in Congress set up a funding system that would allow states to modernize their weak higher educational systems.
-The Morrill Act of 1862 provided federal land to states to establish colleges.
-Ownership went to the schools which, in turn, sold the land to businesses and farmers.
-The law specified the mission of these institutions: to focus on the teaching of practical agriculture, science, military science, and engineering—although "without excluding other scientific and classical studies."[3][4]
+The Morrill Act of 1862 provided land in the western parts of North America that states sold to fund new or existing colleges and universities.
+The law specified the mission of these institutions: to focus on the teaching of practical agriculture, science, military science, and engineering—although "without excluding other scientific and classical studies".[3][4]
 This mission was in contrast to the historic practice of existing colleges which offered a narrow Classical curriculum based heavily on Latin, Greek and mathematics.[5]

 The Morrill Act quickly stimulated the creation of new state colleges and the expansion of existing institutions to include these new mandates.
-In every state by 1914, the land-grant colleges gained political support and expanded the definition and scope of university curricula to include advanced research and outreach across the state.
-The federal Hatch Act of 1887 established an agricultural experiment station at each school to conduct original research related to the needs of improving agriculture, as well as a system to disseminate information to the farmers eager to innovate.
-By 1917 Congress funded the teaching of agricultural subjects in the new public high schools that were opening.
-The Second Morrill Act of 1890 further expanded federal funding for the land-grant colleges, and funded the founding of new land-grant colleges for African Americans (now called historically black colleges and universities or HBCU).
+By 1914, land-grant colleges and universities in every state gained political support and expanded the definition and scope of university curricula to include advanced research and outreach across the state.
+The federal Hatch Act of 1887 established an agricultural experiment station at each school to conduct research related to the needs of improving agriculture as well as a system to disseminate information to the farmers eager to innovate.
+By 1917, Congress funded the teaching of agricultural subjects in the new public high schools that were opening.
+The Second Morrill Act of 1890 further expanded federal funding for the land-grant colleges and funded the founding of new land-grant colleges for African Americans; these institutions are now among the nation's historically black colleges and universities (HBCUs).
 The 1994 expansion gave land-grant status and benefits to several tribal colleges and universities.[2]
 Most of the state schools were coeducational—indeed they led the way in that reform.
 A new department was added: home economics.
 However, relatively few women attended and they had second-class status.[6][7]

 The concept of federal support for agricultural and technical educational institutions in every state first rose to national attention through the efforts of Jonathan Baldwin Turner of Illinois in the late 1840s.
 However the first land-grant bill was introduced in Congress by Representative Justin Smith Morrill of Vermont in 1857.[9]
 The bill passed in 1859, but was vetoed by President James Buchanan.
 Morrill resubmitted his bill in 1861, and President Abraham Lincoln signed the Morrill Act into law in 1862.
 The law gave every state and territory 30,000 acres per member of Congress to be used in establishing a "land grant" university.
 Over 17 million acres were granted through the federal land-grant law.[10]